How We Work

 We will attempt to estimate manufacturing costs if requested.
 Please keep in mind, these costs vary widely depending on speed, quantity, components and manufacturer.
 The more information regarding the design that can be provided upfront (i.e. components, bill of material, old design files, etc.), the more likely our manufacturers can give us a more accurate budgetary quote.

 Once the quoted amount has been agreed to, a contract will be written up based on the Contract Questionnaire form you have filled out.
 Our contracts are handled electronically by AND CO as well as our invoicing and payment system.

 The project will be scheduled based on the engineer’s availability and workload.
-Keep in mind, we currently operate as a moonlight operation, with a 20-hour workweek maximum.

 Phase 2: Brainstorming and Architecture

 Now, we’re off to the races!
 No specification?
 No problem!
 We can start all the way at the beginning with a few brainstorming sessions if needed.
 We’ll walk through your idea with you and help develop a list of requirements for your prototype design.